aws-samples/amazon-sumerian-hosts/packages/amazon-sumerian-hosts-babylon/README.md

 - ```javascript
   host.PointOfInterestFeature.setTarget(scene.activeCamera);
   ```
-  This will make host look at the current active camera in your babylonjs scene.
+  This will make host look at the current active camera in your Babylon.js scene.
 See [PointOfInterest](https://aws-samples.github.io/amazon-sumerian-hosts/core_PointOfInterestFeature.html) for more details.

 Host can turn text input into playable audio and speak out.
 One way to achieve this interactively is to create html text input and speak button elements: